oVirt/ovirt-site/source/vdsm/developers.html.md

       make NOSE_EXCLUDE=.* rpm  #(As development only, avoid the unittests validation)

-Note: To exclude a specific test (testStressTest):
+To exclude a specific test (testStressTest):

       make NOSE_EXCLUDE=testStressTest rpm

+To ignore unittests and avoid pep8:

+      make PEP8=true NOSE_EXCLUDE=.* rpm

 Vdsm automatically builds using the latest tagged version.
 If you want to explicitly define a version use